Domain Fronting

 Reality as of recent testing:

-• Cloudflare: classic SNI != Host fronting blocked at the edge.
+- Cloudflare: classic SNI != Host fronting blocked at the edge.
 The edge checks SNI against the Host header and rejects mismatches.
-ECH-aware fronting via the Cloudflare ECH endpoint is a different beast and does work, see ECH and WithECHFrom.
+ECH-aware fronting via the Cloudflare ECH endpoint is a separate path that does work, see ECH and

-• Older / smaller CDN-like setups (Akamai aside): case by case.
-Test before you assume.
+- Older / smaller CDN-like setups (Akamai aside): case by case.
+Test before assuming.

 When fronting fails

-• TLS handshake error: cert doesn't cover the front SNI on the edge node you reached.
+- TLS handshake error: the edge cert doesn't cover the front SNI on the node that was reached.

-If you hit any of these, the CDN's enforcing SNI=Host.
+Any of these mean the CDN is enforcing SNI=Host.
 There's no client-side trick to get around it.
-The block's at the edge.
+The block is at the edge.

 ECH as a modern alternative